Agoric/agoric-sdk/packages/governance/README.md

 ### Governed Contracts

 `contractHelper` provides support for the vast majority of expected clients that will have a single set of parameters to manage.
-A contract only has to define the parameters (including `CONTRACT_ELECTORATE`) in a call to `handleParamGovernance()`, and add any needed methods to the public and creator facets.
+A contract only has to declare the parameters (including `CONTRACT_ELECTORATE`) in a call to `handleParamGovernance()`, and add any needed methods to the public and creator facets.
 This will